-Five-Year Combined Program: B.S. in Mechanical Engineering and M.S. in Energy Management
+Five-Year Combined Option: B.S. in Mechanical Engineering and M.S. in Mechanical Engineering - Accelerated Path to Master's Degree (APMD) Option

-NYIT offers a five-year combined degree program leading to a Bachelor of Science in Mechanical Engineering and a Master of Science in Energy Management.
-As an interdisciplinary program, the curriculum is designed to train students who intend to function in engineering and leadership roles in various energy-related industries.
-For program details, please contact the chairperson of the Department of Mechanical Engineering.
+NYIT offers a five-year combined degree option leading to a Bachelor of Science in Mechanical Engineering and a Master of Science in Mechanical Engineering.
+For the details, please contact the chairperson of the Department of Mechanical Engineering.